MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 Right now, we are including the 'Getting Started' page and the API page.

 Note that you add the __file name__ in the TOC Tree, but the title of the page is what shows up in the TOC.
-For example, for the `Getting Started` page, the page heading ('Getting Started') , but you list the file name without the extension is the TOC tree as `getting_started`.
+For example, for the `Getting Started` page, the page heading is 'Getting Started', but you list the file name without the extension is the TOC tree as `getting_started`.

 > ## Exercise
 > Create a new page with the title "About" that gives a description of the project.
 Specify that this project is for a MolSSI Best Practices Workshop, and put a link to the MolSSI homepage (molssi.org).